+Thanks to Representative Cedric Richmond, combined with Dove and The Crown Coalition efforts, the United States House of Representatives passed the CROWN Act on September 21, 2020.
 For many years Black women have faced discrimination against their natural hair.
-Dove recognizes that Black hair is beautiful and there clearly needs to be a change, which is why they co-founded the CROWN Act Coalition.
+Dove recognized that Black hair is beautiful and there clearly had to be a change, which is why they co-founded the CROWN Coalition.

 What is the CROWN Act?

-The CROWN Act is a law that prohibits discrimination based on hair texture and style.
-With help from the CROWN Act Coalition, the bill has been passed in six states.
+The CROWN Act is a law that prohibits discrimination based on hair texture and style, specifically towards natural hair.
+With help from the CROWN Coalition and multiple representatives, the bill has been passed by the House of Representatives and made a law in seven states.
 However, Black people can still be discriminated against in many states.
-Children can even be denied entry to school because of there hair.
-Because of this, there’s still more work that needs to be done, which is why Dove is accelerating their work with the CROWN Act Coalition.
+Children can even be denied entry to school because of their hair.
+Because of this, there’s still more work that needs to be done, which is why Dove is accelerating their work with the CROWN Coalition.

 What is Dove doing to promote change?